yssource/crp/src/idioms/exceptions/bugs.md

 The Rust [`debug_assert!`
-macro](https://doc.rust-lang.org/std/macro.debug_assert.html) is more like `assert!` in C++, in that it can be turned off by a compilation configuration option, and so is useful for encoding logical invariants that are useful to check during development and testing, but that would be too expensive to check during production.
+macro](https://doc.rust-lang.org/std/macro.debug_assert.html) is more like `assert!` in C++, in that it can be turned off by a compilation configuration option, and so is useful for encoding logical invariants that should be checked during development and testing, but are too expensive to check in production.

 ### Other assertion macros